codenet/understanding-rust-vmm/serial_console.md

     }
 ...
 ```
-The `byte` returned by the read method is then stored in the buffer passed passed as an argument passed by the `Vcpu_fd.run`.
+The `byte` returned by the read method is then stored in the buffer passed as an argument by the `Vcpu_fd.run`.